 And so much more

 Chicago Alliance Against Racist and Political Repression was created in 1973 to fight for Angela Davis’ freedom and continues to fight for the rights of oppressed people.
 They have been integral to the fight for civil rights and Black liberation for decades and continue to be a powerful voice in Chicago.

-They have three main campaigns:
+They have two main campaigns:

 CFist-CAARPR is campaigning to Free Incarcerated Survivors of Police Torture.
 Chicago has a history of torturing Black and Latino people into false confessions.
 We have a police officer, Jon Burge, who is known as the torturer.
 And we are known for our infamous Homan Square.
 CAARPR is fighting to get many of these prisoners released.

 The Chicago Torture Justice Center was created to address the traumas of police violence and institutionalized racism.
 The goal of the center is to end all police violence.
 They offer trauma-informed resources and trauma-informed support.

 Chicago Community Bond Fund and Coalition to End Money Bond organization around money bond and and prison support.
 They recently won a huge victory with the passing of Pre-Trial Fairness Act, ending money bond in Illinois.
 However, the act is sitting on Governor Pritzker’s desk, so we need to call him to sign it.

 Good Kids Mad City is a powerhouse of youth activism.
 They have been marching, organizing, and fighting to defund the police, end police violence, and gun violence.
 They’ve been organizing mutual aid and trainings.
 They are a youth led organization dedicated towards developing youth-led action.

 This fund is to help the small community of Black Trans women living on the streets of Atlanta.
 The purpose is to end homeless for this community and help them find permanent housing.